keithrbennett/rock_books/MANUAL.md

 | ------------- | ------------- |
 | code          | a short string with which to identify an account, e.g. `ret.earn` for retained earnings
 | type          | 'A' for asset, 'L' for liability, 'O' for (owners) equity, 'I' for income, and 'E' for expenses.
-| name          | a longer more descriptive name, used in reports, so no more than 30 or so characters long is recommended
+| name          | a longer more descriptive name, used in reports, so no more than 30 or so characters long

-So, the chart of accounts data might include something like this:
+So, the chart of accounts data might include the following accounts:

 ```
 ck.xyz       A   XYZ Bank Checking Account